zemclauchlan/Holocron/_sharedContent/Assessments2024S2/Task1.md

 The rule of thumb for academic reports: Don't state a fact without references.

 **Style of writing**.
 This is a technical document.
 Do not write an essay.
 Keep to facts.
 And be technical.

+**Evidence** Tables of data, appendices, Biblography should be included as necessary, but are not counted towards word limit.

 **Audience** Keep in mind the intended audience of the report.